ietf/id-guidelines/README.md

 especially problematic: it needs to be clear why SHOULD is used rather than MUST, and what the implications are of varying from the recommendation.

+Note that BCP 14 is comprised of two documents.
+The later one, RFC 8174, includes the most recent boilerplate text that must be included in documents using this language.

+#### Coding Languages

+When coding languages are used in Internet-Drafts, it is necessary to include as a reference the formal definition of that coding language (e.g., C87, C99, etc.).

 #### Formal Languages

 - [ ] Verify that any use of formal languages conforms with the IESG statement